Pun Dictionary: C Entries

 An astronomy grad student who packs things in boxes: Crater.

-Crays (Computers)
+Craze (Computers)

 A new fad or wild fashion in programming is called a Crays.

-Crazy (Tom Swifty)
+Crazy (Tom Swifties)

 "I love supercomputers!" giggled Tom Crayzily.